-A temporary help agency can’t restrict a client from providing an assignment employee with a reference.
-The assigning temporary agency must allow this.
+A temporary help agency cannot restrict a client from providing an assignment employee with a reference.

-Assignment employees who are elect-to-work employees are generally entitled to public holidays and public holiday pay.
-This entitlement starts as soon as employment with the temporary agency begins.
-The amount of public holiday pay to which an employee is entitled is all of the regular wages earned plus the vacation pay payable, in the four work weeks before the work week with the public holiday, divided by 20.
-Visit the Public Holidays page on the website, where more information and an on-line public holiday pay calculator are available.
+Assignment employees are generally entitled to take public holidays off work and to be paid public holiday pay for the day.
+Assignment employees have the right to public holidays as soon as employment with the temporary agency begins and whether or not they have been assigned to perform work for a client of the agency.
+Public holiday pay for a public holiday is calculated by adding up all of the regular wages earned plus any vacation pay payable in the four work weeks before the work week with the public holiday and then dividing by 20.

-Special rules for this sector specify that temporary help agency assignment employees are entitled to mass notice of termination ranging from eight weeks to 16 weeks when 50 or more assignment employees are terminated by an agency in the same four-week period as a result of assignments ending at a single client’s establishment, not at the establishment of the agency itself.
-For more information see the Temporary Help Agencies chapter of the ES Guide.
+There are special rules for the temporary help sector regarding lay-offs and how a lay-off may trigger a termination of employment.
+There are also special rules for the temporary help agency sector regarding mass terminations.
+Temporary help agency assignment employees are entitled to mass notice of termination ranging from eight weeks to 16 weeks when 50 or more assignment employees are terminated by an agency in the same four-week period as a result of assignments ending at a single client’s establishment (not at the establishment of the agency itself).